 Not only did I find myself leaving overly stuffed but due to all the sugars and MSG that the restaurant used I always ended up regretting every bite that I had enjoyed.
 Believe me, that horrible feeling of bloat and sugar overload always reminded me of why I should not have done that to myself.

 Thankfully, I have learned from those trips to the Chinese Buffet and have stuck to creating and cooking remakes of my favorites at home.
-This way I can still enjoy the delicious Asian inspired dishes but with no sugar and no added MSG.
-If you haven’t seen any of my other
+This way I can still enjoy the delicious Asian-inspired dishes but with no sugar and no added MSG.

 Easy Peasy Recipe!